What is methylene chloride?

 - To learn more about this type of exposure, view this video about the events that led to the death of a professional bathtub refinisher who was stripping a bathtub with methylene chloride.

-- To learn more about how common this type of exposure is, view this map of known U.S. deaths from methylene chloride exposure from 1980 to 2018.
+- To learn more about how common this type of exposure is, view our map of known U.S. deaths from methylene chloride exposure from 1980 to 2018.

 - Other nervous system effects range from sensory impairment to loss of consciousness.
 Learn more in this video that includes a first-hand description from someone who experienced acute methylene chloride exposure and survived.